ICB-DCM/pyABC/devideas/kanban.rst

 - Good performance for small evaluation times
 - Good performance for large evaluation times
 - Hardware failure
+- static workers
+    - Assume 10s per simulation on a single core. assume cluster of 1000 cores.
+So about 100 samples per second overall.

 In Progress
 -----------

 - **DR, EK** Static worker pools?
+    - so... let's try centralized generation by a master and distribution by celery. seems to strike the best balance between simplicity and re-using established tools.

 Review